Dipesh-Raj-S/Library-Hostel-return-system/docs/README.md

-# Smart Entry and Exit System
+# Timed Entry and Return Monitoring System

 A timed end-to-end system for tracking student travel times between the library and the hostel using face recognition, a backend, a dashboard, and Arduino-based gate control.